Tips for “Spring Cleaning” Your Email Segmenting

 LPi • May 12, 2022

-Spring has sprung, and chances are your parish building and grounds crew is starting to prune the dead branches and old leaves from your shrubbery and flower beds.
-But landscaping isn’t the only thing that might need some tending to after a sleepy winter season — how long has it been since your email lists were spruced up?
+Spring has sprung, and chances are your Catholic church's building and grounds crew is starting to prune the dead branches and old leaves from your shrubbery and flower beds.
+But, landscaping isn’t the only thing that might need some tending to after a sleepy winter season!
+How long has it been since your email lists were spruced up?

 Email segmenting (the practice of targeting certain emails to specific subgroups) can boost the performance of your email campaigns and improve your open and click rates.
 But curating your email lists to optimize your reach can feel a bit like catching lightning in a bottle.
 Every parish community is different and will have its own “secret sauce” for success.
 But luckily, there are some best practices that can help anyone improve the efficacy of their email marketing.